department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2022-audit/research/MyVA-audit-research-plan.md

 Since Veterans can apply for and manage their benefits any time after getting out of the military, this work impacts the Veteran journey from Starting Up and beyond.

 ## Research Goals
-### **1. Determine if Veterans' top tasks are effectively highlighted and actionable on My VA.**
+### **1. Determine if the updated information architecture of My VA still aligns with Veterans' mental model.**

-- What are users logging into VA.gov to do?
-- Once a user logs in and is redirected to My VA, what would they do next?
 - Are Veterans able to find their top tasks on My VA and act on them if applicable?
-- Is there any important information about top tasks missing on My VA?
+- Is there any important information about top tasks or any categories missing on My VA?
-- Are there any top tasks still missing from My VA?

-### **2. Determine if we are handling sections on My VA that don't apply to a logged in user effectively.**

-- For users who do not have claims, health care, debt, payments, education, or saved applications, how do they feel about seeing those sections presented on My VA?
-- Do users know how to find out more about benefits they are not currently enrolled in?
-- Are users interested in seeing more information about benefits they are not currently enrolled in?
-- Do these empty sections get in the way of Veterans trying to find out information about their current benefits?
-- Do these empty sections and CTAs bring attention to benefits that Veterans may be interested in?

-### **3. Determine if the order of sections on My VA aligns with Veterans mental model.**

-- What are Veterans mainly logging into VA.gov to do?
-Are those tasks represented in a logical order on My VA?
 - Is the new education section in a good place on the page for Veterans who are interested in those benefits?
 What about Veterans who are not interested?
 - Is it clear what "saved applications" are and are they in a good place at the bottom of My VA?

-- Do Veterans understand that they need to scroll down the page to see all their personal information and updates?
-Will anything important be missed?
+### **2. Determine if showing all sections all the time on My VA has made the page more, less, or equally usable compared to its current state.**

+- How do users react to loading states and/or errors on the page, especially in sections that don't apply to the user?
+- For users who do not have claims, health care, debt, payments, education, or saved applications, how do they feel about seeing those sections presented on My VA?
+- Do users know how to find out more about benefits they are not currently enrolled in?
+- Do empty sections get in the way of Veterans trying to find out information about their current benefits or bring attention to benefits that Veterans may be interested in?

 ### Outcome
 Based on our findings, we will determine if updates are needed and continue onto the next step of the collaboration cycle.